-(1.a) Write a generic sort in gsort.c according to the strategy described above.
-Make sure your gsort.c includes "lib/gsort.h".
-A CO version of selection sort is given to you below and in sort.c0.
-Don't worry about translating the contracts.
+(1.a) In file gsort.c, complete the function gsort that implements a generic sort according to the strategy described above.
+A C0 version of selection sort is given to you below and in sort.c0.
+Don't worry about translating its contracts but do include contracts that preempt basic NULL pointers dereferences.
 You can test your code by running:

+'''

+% make

-% make % ./a.out
+% ./a.out

+'''